simp/simp-doc/docs/changelogs/latest.rst

 EL8 SIMP Client Node Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This release provides support for EL8 clients.
+This release provides support for EL8 clients!

 This includes all (appropriate) Puppet modules provided by the :package:`simp` RPM, and a subset of the Puppet modules provided by the :package:`simp-extras` RPM.